 How to track your exercise with Apple Watch

 Apple Watch fitness is primarily centred around three rings: Move, Exercise and Stand.
 The target is to complete each ring every day.
 Complete all three and you complete the day, get seven in a row and you get a perfect week.
-Complete a Ring and you'll get a spinning Catherine's wheel firework indicating you've "done good", while at the end of the week you'll also get notifications if you've had a "perfect week".
+Complete a Ring and you'll get a spinning Catherine's wheel firework indicating you've done well, while at the end of the week you'll also get notifications if you've had a "perfect week" or for other achivements.

 All you have to do is put the Apple Watch on and it will start tracking you.